basler/hucon/docs/assembling.md

 ![HuCon numbers](images/assembling/hucon_numbers.png)

-The Omega2+ is then plugged onto the pin headers.
-Make sure that the SD card slot is facing upwards.
-If you have assembled your HuCon correctly, it can stand on its own!
-Otherwise it will fall backwards.
+After the correct board assembly the Omega2+ is inserted into the pin headers.
+The sd card slot has to face upwards.
+The Hucon is able to stand on it's own if assembled correctly and will not tip over backwards.

 ![Hucon backpack](images/assembling/hucon_backpack.png)

-Jetzt musst du nur noch den Kopf auf deinen HuCon stecken und er ist fertig.
+Now all you have to do is put your head on your HuCon and it's done.